Makar Kraŭcoŭ: Life in exile

 After the defeat of the Belarusian independence movement by the Red Army, Kraŭcoŭ went into exile and lived in Vilnia, then within the Second Polish Republic.

-He was a prolific writer, contributing to numerous Belarusian newspapers and also translated a number of books into Belarusian.
+He was a prolific writer, contributing to numerous Belarusian newspapers and also translating a number of books into Belarusian.

 Arrest and death

 After the Soviet invasion of Poland in 1939, he was arrested and died in Soviet incarceration in Białystok in October of that year.